Los Angeles Capital Management LLC Sells 59,677 Shares of A10 Networks, Inc. (NYSE:ATEN)

-Los Angeles Capital Management LLC lessened its position in shares of A10 Networks, Inc. (NYSE:ATEN – Get Rating) by 22.2% in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 209,048 shares of the communications equipment provider’s stock after selling 59,677 shares during the period.
-Los Angeles Capital Management LLC’s holdings in A10 Networks were worth $3,466,000 at the end of the most recent quarter.
+Los Angeles Capital Management LLC reduced its position in shares of A10 Networks, Inc. (NYSE:ATEN – Get Rating) by 22.2% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 209,048 shares of the communications equipment provider’s stock after selling 59,677 shares during the period.
+Los Angeles Capital Management LLC’s holdings in A10 Networks were worth $3,466,000 at the end of the most recent reporting period.

-Several other large investors have also recently modified their holdings of the company.
-Allspring Global Investments Holdings LLC bought a new stake in shares of A10 Networks in the fourth quarter valued at approximately $8,660,000.
-Alliancebernstein L.P. boosted its stake in shares of A10 Networks by 15.0% in the third quarter.
-Alliancebernstein L.P. now owns 3,769,272 shares of the communications equipment provider’s stock valued at $50,810,000 after buying an additional 491,161 shares during the period.
-Rice Hall James & Associates LLC boosted its stake in shares of A10 Networks by 331.0% in the third quarter.
-Rice Hall James & Associates LLC now owns 501,226 shares of the communications equipment provider’s stock valued at $6,757,000 after buying an additional 384,922 shares during the period.
-EAM Investors LLC bought a new stake in shares of A10 Networks in the third quarter valued at approximately $4,195,000.
-Finally, Morgan Stanley boosted its stake in shares of A10 Networks by 1,100.2% in the second quarter.
-Morgan Stanley now owns 317,096 shares of the communications equipment provider’s stock valued at $3,571,000 after buying an additional 290,676 shares during the period.
-Institutional investors own 87.94% of the company’s stock.
+Other institutional investors and hedge funds have also recently made changes to their positions in the company.
+Copeland Capital Management LLC acquired a new position in A10 Networks during the fourth quarter valued at approximately $38,000.
+New York State Teachers Retirement System acquired a new position in A10 Networks during the fourth quarter valued at approximately $58,000.
+Altshuler Shaham Ltd acquired a new position in A10 Networks during the third quarter valued at approximately $70,000.
+Daiwa Securities Group Inc. acquired a new position in A10 Networks during the fourth quarter valued at approximately $101,000.
+Finally, PNC Financial Services Group Inc. acquired a new position in A10 Networks during the third quarter valued at approximately $94,000.
+Institutional investors and hedge funds own 87.94% of the company’s stock.

-The business also recently declared a quarterly dividend, which was paid on Tuesday, March 1st.
-Stockholders of record on Tuesday, February 15th were issued a dividend of $0.05 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, March 1st.
+Investors of record on Tuesday, February 15th were paid a $0.05 dividend.
 The ex-dividend date was Monday, February 14th.
 This represents a $0.20 annualized dividend and a dividend yield of 1.54%.
-A10 Networks’s dividend payout ratio (DPR) is presently 16.95%.
+A10 Networks’s dividend payout ratio is 16.95%.

+Several research analysts have recently issued reports on ATEN shares.
+StockNews.com started coverage on shares of A10 Networks in a report on Thursday, March 31st.
+They set a “buy” rating for the company.
+Zacks Investment Research downgraded shares of A10 Networks from a “buy” rating to a “hold” rating in a report on Tuesday, April 5th.
+One equities research analyst has rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock has a consensus rating of “Buy” and an average target price of $17.00.

-In other news, EVP Robert D. Cochran sold 5,000 shares of the company’s stock in a transaction on Friday, January 21st.
-The shares were sold at an average price of $15.00, for a total transaction of $75,000.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Dhrupad Trivedi sold 15,032 shares of the company’s stock in a transaction on Monday, January 31st.
-The stock was sold at an average price of $14.59, for a total transaction of $219,316.88.
+In other A10 Networks news, EVP Robert D. Cochran sold 2,453 shares of the company’s stock in a transaction on Monday, March 14th.
+The shares were sold at an average price of $12.52, for a total transaction of $30,711.56.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, EVP Robert D. Cochran sold 2,293 shares of the company’s stock in a transaction on Monday, April 4th.
+The shares were sold at an average price of $14.17, for a total transaction of $32,491.81.
+Following the sale, the executive vice president now directly owns 353,860 shares in the company, valued at approximately $5,014,196.20.
 The disclosure for this sale can be found here.
-Insiders have sold 59,493 shares of company stock valued at $808,296 over the last quarter.
-Company insiders own 23.73% of the company’s stock.
+In the last three months, insiders sold 59,493 shares of company stock worth $808,296.
+23.73% of the stock is currently owned by insiders.

-ATEN has been the subject of several recent research reports.
-Zacks Investment Research cut A10 Networks from a “buy” rating to a “hold” rating in a research note on Tuesday, April 5th.
-StockNews.com initiated coverage on shares of A10 Networks in a research report on Thursday, March 31st.
-They set a “buy” rating for the company.
-One research analyst has rated the stock with a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $17.00.

 About A10 Networks (Get Rating)